 The MBDP consults with local elders to determine which individuals or families can "adopt" a dog and maintain the strict three-year protocol set forth by the MBDP with regard to how they should be raised.
-If the dog succeeds with one family, there is hope it will succeed with another, and ultimately be able to protect the herds from predators as these dogs were intended to do.
+If the dog succeeds with one family, there is hope it will succeed with another, and ultimately be able to protect the herds from predators BEST IN BREED: Scarface, one of MBDP's male Mongolian Bankhars at the breeding center.
+Photo by Soyolbold Sergelen as these dogs were intended to do.
 Thus far, 60 pups have been placed.